StefanSchroeder/Golang-Ellipsoid/README.md

 NOTE: Added ToLLA and ToECEF functions that are not yet documented here.

+NOTE: The package has not been made go get-friendly yet.
+SOme of my forkers did that, I'll catch up some day.
+Also the compilation instructions in this readme have not been updated for Go-1.0.

 ellipsoid.go performs latitude and longitude calculations on the surface of an ellipsoid.